-Few things can be as confusing for women as hormonal activity that effects the monthly cycle.
-Well, there was Rubik’s Cube of the early 80’s…
+Few things can be as confusing for women as a hormonal activity that affects the monthly cycle.
+Well, there was the Rubik’s Cube of the early 80s…

 Estrogen, the primary “female” hormone, mainly produced in the ovaries, promotes the growth and health of the female reproductive organs and keeps the vagina moisturized and elastic (gotta love that ESTROGEN)!

 Progesterone balances the effect of estrogen and its main job is to help maintain a pregnancy.
 It is also called the “relaxing hormone”.

 Testosterone helps women maintain muscle mass, bone strength and sex drive.

 Estrogen, progesterone and testosterone levels tend to fluctuate and eventually decrease production in the 40’s.
 This can be very startling and cause some women to think, “who are you and what have you done to my body”?
 This is the start of perimenopause.
 Perimenopause is the 3-to-5-year time period that leads up to the cessation of the menstrual cycle or menopause.

 Menstrual periods are affected during perimenopause by the fluctuation of estrogen as well as progesterone.
 Periods can be light or very heavy, shorter or longer and closer together; meaning that instead of 28–30-day cycles, it may be 24-27 days apart.
 Vaginal dryness hot flashes and night sweats are caused by low levels of estrogen.
 On the flip side, high levels of estrogen result in breast tenderness, bloating and heavy bleeding.
 In fact, if the woman has any estrogen dominant conditions such as fibroids, cysts, polyps and endometriosis, they are likely to grow faster or progress more quickly.